-This article was updated on May 2nd, 2023
+This article was updated on February 2nd, 2024

-This article will walk you through the causes of scabs on a dog’s ears, what they look like, and how to treat them.
+In this article, our experienced veterinarian Dr. Chyrle Bonk walks you through common causes of scabs on a dog’s ears, what they look like, and how to treat them.

-1. Allergies
+1. Allergies causing excessive ear scratching

 Dogs can develop allergies to things in their environment as well as to ingredients in their food.
 Both types of allergies can lead to skin that is dry, itchy, and inflamed.
 Dogs may also develop chronic ear infections with allergies.
 The combination of an ear infection and itchy skin can leave some dogs scratching or rubbing their ears, creating scabs on the ear flaps as well as under the flap near the ear canal.
+See picture below for an example:

 Signs that your dog has allergies: Dogs may also be itchy or have a rash in their ears or on other areas of their body, have a smelly discharge from their ears, or frequently shake their head.

 How it is treated: Allergies are best treated by removing the allergen from a dog’s environment or diet, if possible.
 Since this can’t always happen, the next best treatment is antihistamines and anti-inflammatories, as well as treating any ear infections or scabs with topical antibiotics, antifungals, or anti-inflammatories.
-Learn more about allergies and skin rashes in dogs.
+Learn more about allergies and skin issues in dogs.

 2. Ear Infections